 The IRA cannot do business with:

-It comes as a surprise to many people that there is no list of approved investments for retirement plans.
-However, the IRS does have a list of what the law does not allow as an investment.
-Self-directed IRAs cannot invest in:
+It comes as a surprise to many investors that there is no list of approved investments for retirement accounts.
+However, the IRS does have a list of what the law does not allow as an investment in a retirement account.

 This includes any: work of art, rug or antiques, certain metals, gems, stamps and certain coins, alcoholic beverage, and any other tangible personal property that is a "collectible" under IRC Section 408.